conlain-k/neural_net_demo/README.md

 # Neural net introduction and demo
 This is a set of neural network demos intended at first-semester graduate students in the physical sciences.

+Note that parts of it are adapted from PyTorch's [tutorials](https://github.com/pytorch/tutorials), which lie under the BSD-3 license.
+Attributions will be added to all relevant files.

 ## Dependencies
 I recommend using a virtualenv (but Conda is cool too).
 To set up a venv named `sandbox`, run